 Report on Other Legal and Regulatory Requirements

 2. As required by Section 143(3) of the Act we report that:

-(a) W e have sought and obtained all the explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 (c) The Balance Sheet the Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;